schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 ```

 Together, the isotherm models, transport equations, and unit operation building blocks introduced in this chapter form the mathematical description of chromatographic processes.

+(data_driven_hybrid_models)=
+## Data-driven and hybrid models

+Beyond such mechanistic descriptions, data-driven and machine learning models have gained increasing attention in chromatography due to their ability to approximate complex input-output relationships from experimental or simulated data {cite}`Subraveti2022`.
+These approaches are particularly useful when the underlying mechanisms are not fully known, when parameters are difficult to measure directly, or when a computationally expensive mechanistic model should be replaced by a faster surrogate {cite}`Jaepel2022`.
+They can also be combined with mechanistic modeling, for example by using mechanistic simulations to generate training data, by embedding physical constraints in physics-informed neural networks, or by replacing selected modules in a larger process-design workflow.
+The modular architecture of CADET-Process supports such hybrid formulations, for example by replacing the simulator with a surrogate model or by mapping process inputs directly to performance indicators.

+This work focuses on mechanistic models.
+The questions addressed here require explicit representation of transport, binding, fractionation, and process connectivity, which yields interpretable parameters, physically meaningful extrapolation limits, and reusable building blocks for the advanced operating modes considered in later chapters.
+Mechanistic models also remain the source of the training data on which data-driven approaches for chromatography depend.

 The following chapter addresses how these model equations are solved, both analytically and numerically.